DiogoTCouto/LSD/README.md

 # Final Project
 Programming language: vhdl

-Operating washing machine system in a FPGA (it wasn't working properly)
+Operating washing machine system in a FPGA (not everything was implemented/100% functional) The clock divider was with the wrong freq